Contents

 See the link.
 The Raleigh Historic Development Commission continues its discussion of Five Points (See Above) with a more in depth look at Hayes Barton.

-For desktop users, the spatial map above does not display the Hayes Barton subdivision as such.
 Hayes Barton generally includes the area west and east of Glenwood which is south of Five Points.
 It includes the west side of Fairview Road which is north of Five Points.
 Hayes Barton is north of Wade Avenue.
 Triangle MLS lists Hayes Barton, and the streets included a few that don’t conform exactly to the Five Points neighborhood boundaries on the map above, but you will get the idea and can expand the map to include an enlarged area.

 Bloomsbury and White Oak Forest